Course Registration Information

 Geometry

-(Prerequisite – Successful completion of Algebra 1)
+- Prerequisite: Successful completion of Algebra 1)

 This course will cover the core content as outlined by the math standards: Logical arguments and proofs, lines and angles, two-and three-dimensional figures, geometry in the coordinate plane, geometric transformations and additional key content.
-This course provides one high school math credit upon successful completion (see note on transcript policy*).

 - Grades will be posted to the students’ middle school transcript.